chrzyki/candc/README.md

 For the push to the 2614M SVN version I also included all *.out and *.o files.
 These were in the original SVN tree and I decided to add them for the sake of completeness.

 See the [releases section](https://github.com/chrzyki/candc/releases) for a preserved original state of the sources.
+You can safely go there and completely ignore all my small 'update' commits which I mostly just did while working through the scripts and sources to get a better understanding of how everything in here plays together.

 # License